-Travel Service Safaris The Greatest Show on Earth Kenya AUGUST 26- sEPTEMBER 5, 2019
+Travel Service Safaris The Greatest Show on Earth Kenya AUGUST 26- sEPTEMBER 5, 2019 sold out

 26th August 2019: Nairobi arrival.
 Transfer to Ole Sereni Hotel.
 Overnight at Ole Sereni Hotel